bioinf/Sibelia/USAGE.md

 4. End -- one-based index of the last base pair of the instance
 5. Length -- length of the instance of the synteny block

-Note that all coordinates are give relative to POSITIVE strand.
+Note that all coordinates are given relatively to POSITIVE strand of the sequence.
 If an instance of a synteny block is located on the positive strand, then start < end, otherwise start > end.

 Genomes permutations
 --------------------